To see what we are doing each week in Year 3, please visit us on Twitter:

 · All children require a named painting apron, which is to remain in school at all times.

-Dinner Money: Could I please ask that dinner money is sent to school in an envelope/box/small purse with your child’s name and year.
-Dinner money is £2.20 a day.
+· Please send dinner money to school in an envelope/box/small purse which is labelled with your child’s name and year group.

 · Pupils are encouraged to use the full range of calculation strategies they have been taught in previous classes.